 C. ELIGILIBITY INFORMATION

-U.S. and local organizations with significant experience in conference and workshop production and organization are invited to submit a proposal.
+U.S. and local organizations with significant experience in education, international relations, and/or events and programming are invited to submit a proposal.

 - Eligible Applicants:

 The U.S. Embassy in Singapore welcomes applications from: